zabbix/ansible-collection/plugins/README.md

 License
 -------

-Ansible Zabbix collection is released under the GNU Affero General Public License (AGPL) version 3.
+The Ansible Zabbix collection is released under the GNU Affero General Public License (AGPL) version 3.
 The formal terms of the GPL can be found at http://www.fsf.org/licenses/.